Trending

 Splatting?

-3D Gaussian Splatting is a radiance field reconstruction method that is rasterization-based rather than using a neural network like in Neural Radiance Fields (NeRFs).
+3D Gaussian Splatting (3DGS) is a Radiance Field reconstruction method with an explicit rasterization-based representation rather than using a implicit one like in Neural Radiance Fields (NeRFs).

 Each 3D Gaussian models a volumetric "splat" in the scene, with properties like position, size, orientation, and color.
 This representation is both compact and expressive, allowing for detailed scenes to be modeled with fewer parameters than a dense voxel grid or a neural network would require.